Vietnam Itineraries: Suggestions by Local Experts

 High season and low season

-The best time to visit Vietnam or the 'high season' generally happens from November to April, when cooler and dry weather prevail across most of the country.
-Travelers favor this period due to fewer disruptions from rain, better conditions for trekking to the rice paddies, and enjoying awe-inspiring sunrises.
+The best time to visit Vietnam or the 'high season' typically occurs from November to April, when cooler and dry weather prevails across most of the country.
+Travelers favor this period due to less disruption from rain, better conditions for trekking through the rice paddies and enjoying breathtaking sunrises.

-The 'low season,' which spans from May to October, coincides with the monsoon season bringing heavier rainfalls.
+The 'low season,' which spans from May to October, coincides with the monsoon season bringing heavier rainfall.
 You may experience fewer tourists and lower prices for both travel and accommodations.
 Plus, the landscapes get a refreshingly lush makeover due to the rains.
-It's worthwhile noting that the rains rarely last all day; there are plenty of sunny periods.
-One could argue it's a bonus if you don't mind occasional downpours and enjoy the symphony of mother nature in its full glory.
+It’s worth noting that the rains rarely last all day; there are plenty of sunny periods.
+One could argue it's a bonus if you don't mind occasional downpours and enjoy the symphony of nature in all its glory.

 Price differences

-Travel cost during the high and low seasons in Vietnam can vary depending on where you plan to go and the types of accommodations you opt for.
-Rates of accommodation and airfare can surge by 10-50% during the high season due to increased demand.
+Travel costs during the high and low seasons in Vietnam can vary depending on where you plan to go and the types of accommodations you opt for.
+Accommodation and airfare rates can increase by 10-50% during the high season due to higher demand.
 If you intend to visit popular tourist attractions such as Sapa, booking your tickets well in advance is a wise decision.
-This is because, as an incredibly popular tourist attraction, it gets particularly busy during high season.

-During the low or rainy season, you can expect significantly lower prices given the decreased influx of travelers.
-Opting for a hotel near Hanoi’s Old Quarter could also save money while keeping you close to top tourist attractions.
-If you're flexible with your travel plans and aren't too bothered by sporadic showers, traveling in the low season can save you much.
+During the low or rainy season, You can expect significantly lower prices due to the reduced number of travelers.
+Choosing a hotel near Hanoi’s Old Quarter can also save you money while keeping you close to top tourist attractions.
+If you’re flexible with your travel plans and don’t mind occasional showers, traveling in the low season can save you much.

 Do you need a visa to enter Vietnam?